NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 ![The State of the Octoverse 2020 - Advisories](media/advisories.png)

-We will cover various tools & techniques that NuGet & GitHub provides that you can use today to address potential risks inside your project.
+We will cover various tools and techniques that NuGet and GitHub provides, which you can use today to address potential risks inside your project.

 ## Knowing what is in your environment